-Homeless Management Information Systems consists of one key components (servers/databases).
+Homeless Management Information Systems consists of one key components

+(servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by HMIS and the reasons for the collection of the PII are in the table below.
+The type of PII collected by Homeless Management Information Systems and the reasons for the collection of the PII are in the table below.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.
+The first table of 3.9 in the PTA should be used to answer this question.